xrystalll/Music-Playlist/README.md

 ```

-- In file /public/audio.js on the fourth line insert your ID of the created database, eg:
+- In file `/public/audio.js` on the fourth line insert your ID of the created database, eg:

 ```javascript
 const dbname = 'your_db_id';
 ```

-Use
+**Use**
 - New tracks are added through the form when you click on the plus icon "+"

-You can add more tracks in other ways, for example just registering html markup directly in the file /index.html.
+You can add more tracks in other ways, for example just registering html markup directly in the file `/views/index.ejs`.

 eg: